Northern Territory

 NP Keep River

 InformationSatellite ViewKeep River National Park is in the Northern Territory of Australia, 418 km southwest of Darwin and 468 km west of Katherine.
 The nearest town is Kununurra in Western Australia.
-Most of the land in the park also lies within the Keep River Important Bird Area, identified as such because of its importance for the conservation of the endangered Gouldian finch. -
+Most of the land in the park also lies within the Keep River Important Bird Area, identified as such because of its importance for the conservation of the vulnerable Gouldian finch. -

 NP Litchfield

-WebpageSatellite ViewLitchfield National Park, covering approximately 1500 km2, is near the township of Batchelor, 100 km south-west of Darwin, in the Northern Territory of Australia.
+InformationSatellite ViewLitchfield National Park, covering approximately 1500 km2, is near the township of Batchelor, 100 km south-west of Darwin, in the Northern Territory of Australia.
 Each year the park attracts over 260,000 visitors.
 Proclaimed a national park in 1986, it is named after Frederick Henry Litchfield, a Territory pioneer, who explored areas of the Northern Territory from Escape Cliffs on the Timor Sea to the Daly River in 1864. -

 NP Mary River